-She is also a Licensed Massage Therapist who works with pregnant women.
+She was also a Licensed Massage Therapist who worked with pregnant women.
 Also trained in infant massage she had daily opportunity to engage in it with 2 infants that were in her care (1997 and 2000) during their first year.
 She has also worked as a doula attending both home and hospital births.

 Why Hang a Mobile

 Mobiles are an aid to the visual sense.
 Babies of 2-3 days have been observed in concentration of 20-25 minutes watching the black and white images of the Munari mobile.
 The mobile moves by itself in response to movement of the air, slowly and gently around a central axis.

 Mobiles are important for the education of the visual sense, and newborns get great pleasure from them!
 The aspects of balance and geometry imprint on the baby.

 Characteristics of the mobiles we offer are: essentiality of form, simplicity, objectivity, and correct information about the world.

 The aim of mobiles in the infant’s environment is to:

 encourage focus and concentration

 The Gobbi, named after the Late Gianna Gobbi, a Montessorian, is made with embroidery thread wrapped wooden beads.